-Liberator
+Caplin Liberator

-The Liberator server provides real-time data for the client application or Web pages, but only when it has successfully authenticated the end user and granted access to the relevant data.
-The authentication is performed using appropriate Caplin auth modules (XMLauth, cfgauth, javaauth).
+The Caplin Liberator server provides real-time data and trading capability for the client application or Web pages, but only when it has successfully authenticated the end user and granted access to the relevant data.
+The authentication is performed using appropriate Caplin Auth Modules (XMLauth, cfgauth, and custom Auth Modules built using the javaauth or C Auth SDKs).